GhayathAI/Hello-World/README.md

 # Hello-World

 I'm excited to learn new languages and methods in software development and implement that new knowledge to work on AI projects.
+I love music production and am interesting in learning the structure of the softwares that makes producing a reality.